-We checked into University Arms, Cambridge’s oldest hotel, which was recently given an £80 million makeover.
+Cambridge’s oldest hotel, University Arms, recently reopened after an £80 million makeover.

 It’s also home to Parker’s Tavern, one of the city’s best bars and restaurants, which is worth visiting even if you’re not staying at the hotel.